canonical/charm-events/README.md

-This is a temporary repository to work on the charm events graph while we find a place for it in the existing documentation or a juju repo.
+[note]This is a temporary repository to work on the charm events graph while we find a place for it in the existing documentation or a juju repo.
-It also includes some made-up notes to understanding the graph.
+It also includes some made-up notes to understanding the graph.[/note]

+This document is about the lifecycle of a charm, specifically the juju events that are used to keep track of it.
+These events, or 'hooks' to use some old terminology, are relayed to charm code by the Operator Framework in specific sequences depending on what's going on in the juju model.

+It is common wisdom that event ordering should not be generally relied upon when coding a charm, to ensure resilience.
+It can be however useful to understand the logic behind the timing of events, so as to avoid common mistakes and have a better picture of what is happening in your charm.
+In this document we'll learn how:

+* A charm's lifecycle can be seen to consist of three **phases**, each one with characteristic events and sequences thereof.
+The fuzziest of the three being the Operation phase, where pretty much anything can happen short of setup events.
+* Not all events can be reliably be assumed to occur in specific temporal orders, but some can.

+In this document we will *not* learn:

+* What each event means or is typically used to represent about a workload status.
+For that see [the sdk docs](https://juju.is/docs/sdk/events).

 # The Graph
 ```mermaid